phetsims/natural-selection/doc/model.md

 # Natural Selection - model description

 This document is a high-level description of the model used in PhET's _Natural Selection_ simulation.
+It's assumed that the reader has some basic knowledge of genetics.

 ## Terminology